PrinceOfBorgo/picoCTF2018-script_me/README.md

 ## Text
 > Can you understand the language and answer the questions to retrieve the flag?
 Connect to the service with `nc 2018shell.picoctf.com 8672`

-Server and port can be different.
+Server and port may be different.

 ## Hints
 > Maybe try writing a python script?